tmokmss/blog/README.md

 # tmokmss/blog

 My tech blog written in English.
-Most content will be the translation from [my Japanse blog](https://tmokmss.hatenablog.com/).
+Most content will be the translation from [my Japanese blog](https://tmokmss.hatenablog.com/).
 All the texts are carefully reviewed.

 ## Run Locally